lrodero/cats-effect-tutorial/tutorial.md

 }
 ```

 We want to ensure that once we are done copying both streams are close.
-For
+For that
-that we will use `bracket`.
-There are three stages when using `bracket`:
+we will use `bracket`.
+There are three stages when using `bracket`: _resource
+adquisition_, _usage_, and _release_.
+Each stage is defined by an `IO` instance.
+A fundamental property is that the _release_ stage will always be run regardless
+whether the _usage_ stage finished correctly or an exception was thrown during
+its execution.
+In our case, in the _adquisition_ stage we will create the
+streams, then in the _usage_ stage we will copy the contents, and finally in the
-resource adquisition, usage, and release.
-Thus we define our `copy` function
+release stage we will close the streams.
+Thus we can define our `copy` function
 as follows:

 ```scala